 The back side of Miyajima... do you know?

 Remains of war on the island where the gods live

 Go right with Miyajima pier in the direction of Itsukushima Shrine.
-After walking for about 40 minutes to the left, there is the Kanegaura Beach, which is crowded with many people in the summer.
-However, I think there are not many people who know it until then.
+After walking for about 40 minutes to the left, there is the Tsutsumigaura Beach, which is crowded with many people in the summer.
+However, I think there are not many people who know what can be find further away.
 The remains of the Takanosu battery, which are the scars of the war, are quietly asleep there.
 It was built during the Russo-Japanese War and is said to have been one of the Hiroshima Bay Fortresses.
-By the way, there is also the Murohama battery site on the west side of Miyajima, exactly opposite the Takanosu battery site.
+By the way, there is also the Murohama battery site on the west side of Miyajima, exactly opposite to the Takanosu battery site.

 Mysterious spots in Miyajima

 There are many mysterious spots in Miyajima.
 Here are two of them.
 First of all, Daisho-in is the head temple of the Shingon sect Omuro school, which has a history of 1200 years and has the deepest history among the temples in Miyajima.
 Under the Daishido in the precincts, “Hensho Cave” is a sand stepping dojo where the principal images of 88 places in Shikoku are enshrined.
 It is said that if you go around the front of the principal image, you can get the same benefits as visiting 88 places in Shikoku.
 Next, the Reikado of Mt.
 Misen continues from Daisho-in Temple.
 There is an “indelible fire” that has been burning for over 1200 years.
 It is also the source of the “Peace Light” of the Peace Memorial Park.

 How do I go to Miyajima from Yamaguchi prefecture?